rosenpin-deprecated/GreenBlitz/README.md

 ##To add event:

-Tap the round add button in the bottom right corner.
+1. Tap the round add button in the bottom right corner.

-Fill the form.
+2. Fill the form.

-Make sure you don't leave any empty fields.
+3. Make sure you don't leave any empty fields.

-Click confirm.
+4. Click confirm.

-[15]YOU ARE ALL DONE!
+YOU ARE ALL DONE!